This Meyer lemon cake recipe has Meyer lemon flavor in the cake, and frosting, and is topped with candied Meyer lemon peel.

 - extra sugar for dusting

-Pour into a greased 13 x 9 sheet pan and bake per the instructions on the box.
+- Pour into a greased 13 x 9 sheet pan and bakes per the instructions on the box.
 Allow to cool.

 You May Also Like: